roman-milk/roman-milk.github.io/rileys-bar.md

+===

- ****** Riley's Bar Ch.
-01 ****** byJust_Plain_Bob© I had given Leslie the key to my apartment and when I got the first fifteen days I called her and let her know.
+I had given Leslie the key to my apartment and when I got the first fifteen days I called her and let her know.
 I knew once I got to court I was going to be there for a while and I had already set things up with Leslie.
 As soon as she got my call she cleaned out my apartment and put all my things in storage and then she went over to Woodbine and picked up my truck and parked it at her place.

  When I was released I called her and she came and got me.
 As I waited for her I read the divorce decree.
 I was ordered to pay court costs, twelve hundred a month in alimony and Elaine's attorney's fees.
 I promptly paid the court costs, but that was all I was going to pay.